-Brubaker, Co-Chair; Paik, Co-Chair; Bax, Byun, S. Drury, Hamelin, Hodgkinson, Korsantia, Liu, Rivera, V. Weilerstein
+Brubaker, Co-Chair; Paik, Co-Chair; Bax, Byun, Dang, S. Drury, Hamelin, Hodgkinson, Korsantia, Liu, Nersessian, Rivera, Sohn, V. Weilerstein

-The Piano Department of the New England Conservatory educates artists of the highest caliber who perform works of the past, present, and future.
-The weekly private lesson is important; our students also learn from participating in studio classes, in department-wide masterclasses given by our own faculty and by visiting artists (in recent years such distinguished musicians as Kirill Gerstein.
-Richard Goode, Marc-André Hamelin, and Mitsuko Uchida), in solo and concerto competitions, and in annual festivals.
-NEC Piano Department festivals have included performances of Messiaen's complete Catalogue d'oiseaux and Vingt regards sur l'Enfant-Jésus, Haydn's complete piano sonatas, the complete piano music of Beethoven, and the complete piano music of Scriabin.
-Students also learn by participating in chamber music and piano ensembles, and by interacting with their colleagues inside and outside the piano department.
+The Piano Department of New England Conservatory educates artists of the highest caliber who will perform music of the past, present, and future.
+The weekly private lesson is important; our students also learn from participating in studio classes, in department-wide masterclasses given by our own faculty and by visiting artists (in recent years such distinguished musicians as Kirill Gerstein, Richard Goode, Mitsuko Uchida, Marc-André Hamelin, and Jonathan Biss), in solo and concerto competitions, and in annual festivals.
+NEC Piano Department festivals have included performances of Messiaen's complete Catalogue d'oiseaux and Vingt regards sur l'Enfant-Jésus, Haydn's complete piano sonatas, a project considering piano music by the diverse women and men who have studied and taught at NEC, the complete piano music of Beethoven, the complete piano music of Scriabin, and the complete etudes of Ligeti.
+Students also learn by participating in chamber music and piano department.